For the majority of people, their email is essential for work. Therefore, it’s important to be able to manage the account at all times.

 - Go to “Settings”.

-- Go to “Content Settings” under the “Privacy and Security” section.
+- Select “Cookies and other site data” under the “Privacy and security” section.

 Then, you just have to follow steps 1-3 from the above section (activating Gmail) and untick the “Enable offline mail” option.